nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 Rather than revert the current list of deprecated code, I decided to leave as is because it's just various finalize and minor code changes.
 Most (all?) of those changes have a suitable comment next to them anyway so people can see what was there originally if needed.

-- Debug and Error streams were a key part of the original Arjuna code and probably part of the original JavaArjuna.
-However, looking at the code for JTSArjuna it seems that they were added later in that codebase.
-I'm adding them here anyway because I feel sure there were there initially but perhaps got pulled in the move to JTSArjuna and only later returned.

 - Some property names/environment variables are defined in the code but not used.
 For instance, HashedObjectStore and friends is mentioned but wasn't actually implemented in the original version of Arjuna on which JavaArjuna was based.
 It came later but included here anyway because it's simpler than stripping it out for now.